NSHipster/articles/2014-02-24-namespacing.md

 > Why, Jimmy, `NS` stands for `NeXTSTEP` (well, actually, `NeXTSTEP/Sun`, but we'll cover that with "the birds & the bees" talk), and it's used to...

 ...but by the time the words have left your mouth, you can already sense the disappointment in their face.
-Their innocence has been lost, and with an audible *sigh* of resignation, they start to ask uncomfortable questions about [@](https://nshipster.com/at-compiler-directives/)
+Their innocence has been lost, and with an audible _sigh_ of resignation, they start to ask uncomfortable questions about [@](https://nshipster.com/at-compiler-directives/)

-* * *
+---

 Namespacing is the preeminent bugbear of Objective-C. A cosmetic quirk with global implications, the language's lack of identifier containers remains a source of prodigious quantities of caremad for armchair language critics.